 Cloud NAT supports multiple network interface instances, with or without alias IP ranges.

 Firewall rules are applied to instances.
 For egress traffic, firewall rules are applied before NAT is performed.
 For ingress traffic, firewall rules are applied after NAT IP addresses are translated to instance internal IPs.
-For this reason, do not create ingress firewall rules whose sources are external NAT IP addresses or egress firewall rules whose destinations are external NAT IP addresses.

 Private Google Access